 The School leases property and equipment under various non-cancelable leases.
 Leases are recorded in accordance with GASB Statement No. 87, Leases (GASB 87).
 Leases with terms of 12 months or less at commencement, are expensed based on the provisions of the lease contract.
-For all other leases, other than short term, the School recognizes a lease liability and an intangible right-to-use ("RTU") lease asset.
+For all other leases, the School recognizes a lease liability and an intangible right-to-use ("RTU") lease asset.